-\begin{lemma} For any polynomial time Turing machine $M$, there exists a $\safe_0$ program that computes the same function as $M$. \end{lemma} \begin{proof} To prove this lemma, we use the procedure from Example~\ref{ex:tm} that encodes the execution of $|\mathtt{time}|$ steps of Turing machine $M$ on \verb:input:.
-To give a correct bounding time, we use the hypothesis that this machine is polynomial time, that is, there exists a polynomial $P$ such that on input $n$, the Turing machine halts in time bounded by $P(|n|)$.
+\begin{lem} For any polynomial time Turing machine $M$, there exists a $\safe_0$ program that computes the same function as $M$. \end{lem} \begin{proof} To prove this lemma, we use the procedure from Example~\ref{ex:tm}, encoding the execution of $|\mathtt{time}|$ steps of Turing machine $M$ on \verb:input:.
+To give a correct bounding time, we assume that this machine runs in polynomial time, that is, there exists a polynomial $P$ such that on input $n$, the Turing machine halts in time bounded by $P(|n|)$.
 As indicated in Example~\ref{ex:add}, we can write a safe procedure that computes $P$ in unary.
 In other words, there is a procedure \texttt{poly} that takes \texttt{input} as argument and returns the unary representation of $P(|\mathtt{input}|)$.

 The following program hence computes the same function as $M$.